 We have a passion for unreached people groups and BAM consulting here at The Stone Table.
 Three billion people around the world have no adequate witness of the Gospel, and a major portion of our mission investment is aimed at proclaiming Jesus and planting the Church in these unreached places

 One of our key partners is LiveDead, a multi-denominational, multi-national organization, pioneering missions effort that uses business and entrepreneurial development as a church planting mechanism in places where traditional methods just don’t work.
-We call this BAM (business as mission), also known as BAM consulting.
+We call this BAM (business as mission).
 On occasion, we will share stories of some of these BAM practitioners.
 Names and specific locations have been changed or masked to protect all involved.

 The following is an interview with a man who has been living with his family in an Islamic context for more than 15 years.
 Beginning with some trial and error, he has created a business which is successful in many ways.